tock/book/src/course/thread-net/comms-app.md

 > stuck, we provide a checkpoint with the completed OpenThread app (ADD
 > CHECKPOINT LINK).
 To be implemented:
 >
-> 1. Add IPC callback (mirroring structure of sensor IPC)
+> 1. Add IPC callback (mirroring structure of sensor IPC) and register the
+>    the service.
 > 2. Within this callback copy the `local_setpoint` found in the shared IPC
->    buffer to the variable (ADD).
+>    buffer to the variable `local_temperature_setpoint`.i
+> 3. Send a UDP packet with the local temperature setpoint.
+You can use
+>    the `udpSend()` method.
+This function multicasts to all routers
+>    the value stored in the variable `local_temperature_setpoint`.
-> 3. We should _ONLY_ copy the global setpoint into the shared IPC buffer and
+> 4. We should _ONLY_ copy the global setpoint into the shared IPC buffer and
 >    notify the controller client _IF_ the mote is connected to a thread
 >    network.
 If we are not connected to a network, we have no way of knowing
 >    the global setpoint. _(HINT: we can use the `statechangedcallback` to track